Who is Eligible for USAA Insurance?

 USAA Health Insurance eligibility follows the general USAA membership eligibility criteria, but with some additional considerations:

-1. USAA Membership: To be eligible for USAA health insurance products, an individual must first be eligible for USAA membership.
+USAA Membership To be eligible for USAA health insurance products, an individual must first be eligible for USAA membership.
 This includes:

 • Active duty military members